LLM4SCREENLIT: Recommendations on Assessing the Performance of Large Language Models for Screening Literature in Systematic Reviews: Current LLM Literature Screening Evaluation Practices

 \subsection{Review Limitations}

-A limitation of this review is that it is based on a convenience sample of primary studies.
-We sourced papers from our own knowledge, but in order to address the criticism that we might have explicitly selected papers that support our own opinions, we also included all the primary studies included in two systematic reviews.
-Furthermore, the problems we found in the DC+ paper were also found in papers from all three sources.
-Likewise, good practices varied across papers from different sources.
-It is perhaps surprising how little overlap there was between the three data sources.
-This would suggest that there are potentially many more papers on the topic than the 28 used in this review.
+A limitation of this investigation is that our review of existing studies is based on a convenience sample of primary studies.
+We sourced papers from our own knowledge, but in order to address the criticism that we might have explicitly selected papers that support our own opinions, we also included all the primary studies included in two systematic reviews~\cite{kim-2025,sandner-2025}.
+These SRs were the only ones we were able to find, and they were not published by SE-related journal/conferences.
+However, Kim et al.~\cite{kim-2025} did find one of the five SE related papers we found, so clearly SE-related papers had not been excluded.
+Another limitation that applies to any SR is that it includes only previously published papers and searches would have been conducted well before the SR's publication date.
+However, both SRs provided selections of screening papers obtained independently of the papers we found by our informal searches.
+Furthermore, good and bad practices were found in papers from all three sources again suggesting that our set of papers were not biased.
+Although not biased, the simple fact that GenAI is a hot topic means that as soon as a set of published papers is collated and analysed, it will be out of date.
+This means our list of good and bad practices may be incomplete.
+In addition, we cannot predict the rate of adoption of various good and bad practices from the analyses presented in this paper.

 Another limitation is that the data extraction was performed by one researcher (Kitchenham).
 However, most of the extracted data were objective and easy to find (or confirm were missing).
 The most subjective element was deciding whether or not the paper recognized the difference between FPs and FNs in the context of literature screening.
 Some papers explicitly reported that FNs were more important than FPs, while others reported that Recall was the most important performance metric without explaining why.